17 Best Bean to Cup Coffee Machines of 2022

 LatteCrema System

-The new LatteCreama system, exclusive to DeLonghi, enables one-touch milk-based coffees with long lasting rich milk foam at the fantastic temperature and texture.
+The new LatteCreama system, exclusive to DeLonghi, enables one-touch milk-based coffees with long lasting rich milk foam at the wonderful temperature and texture.

 7 One-touch Recipes